 Lipscomb University values the safety of our students far more than we do the short-term mission efforts they are involved in.
 We train our mission teams to exercise the necessary precautions when traveling; for their behavior to be Christ-like to all those they encounter and to be aware of their surroundings at all times.
 However we realize that circumstances arise on trips such as this that are oftentimes beyond our control.
-Therefore, Lipscomb Missions has an in-depth Crisis Management Plan (CMP) that is set in place as a pro-active measure to ensure minimal risk for all of our mission teams, both domestic and foreign.
-If a situation was to arise during a mission trip, Lipscomb Missions has steps in place to assist a team or team leader in the event of a crisis.
-To access our CMP, please click here.
+Therefore, Lipscomb Missions has an in-depth Incident Management Plan (IMP) that is set in place as a proactive measure to ensure minimal risk for all of our mission teams, both domestic and foreign.
+If a situation arises during a mission trip, Lipscomb Missions has steps in place to assist a team or team leader.
+To access our IMP, please click here.

-The CMP is overseen by our Crisis Management Team (CMT), which is made up of University Staff who play vital roles in making sure the appropriate actions are taken if/when a defined crisis were to occur.
-Led by the University’s Director of Risk Management, the CMT also includes University Staff from the offices of the President, Communications, Campus Life and Missions.
+The IMP is overseen by our incident Management Team (IMT), which is made up of University Staff who play vital roles in making sure the appropriate actions are taken if/when a defined incident were to occur.
+Led by the University’s Director of Risk Management, the IMT also includes University Staff from the offices of the President, Communications, Campus Life and Missions.

-Along with assisting a mission team in the event of a crisis, the CMP also ensures that the University has the appropriate and adequate insurance coverage for all team members.
+Along with assisting a mission team in the event of a incident, the IMP also ensures that the University has the appropriate and adequate insurance coverage for all team members.
 Each participant in a Lipscomb mission trip has a secondary insurance policy purchased for their benefit in the event that a health/medical related need arose.
 (A participant would need to file claims with their primary insurer first before activating this secondary policy seeking reimbursement).
 Each participant is also covered by a separate policy purchased by the University that covers any and all participants in the event of an abduction, arrest, civil unrest, natural disaster or death (for repatriation of remains).
-The cost of both policies is included in the cost of their mission trip.
+The cost of both policies is included in the missions fee, part of each trip's cost.

-Another facet of the University’s CMP is the waiver release.
-Each person participating in a University related mission trip must sign a waiver release in the presence of a notary, which releases the University from liability for those engaged in a mission trip.
-Although the University recognizes it’s responsibility as a sending agency of mission teams and they will do everything within their power to assist a mission team, the waiver release states that everything that could occur on a trip is not within the control of the University (civil unrest, natural disaster, accident, etc).
-This waiver release also serves the purpose of assisting and expediting medical services to the participant in the event that medical attention is necessary during the trip.
+Each person participating in a trip through Lipscomb Missions must complete a university release form in the presence of a notary, which releases the University from liability for those engaged in a mission trip.
+Although the University recognizes its responsibility as a sending agency of mission teams and they will do everything within their power to assist a mission team, the form states that everything that could occur on a trip is not within the control of the University (civil unrest, natural disaster, accident, etc).
+This also serves the purpose of assisting and expediting medical services to the participant in the event that medical attention is necessary during the trip.